pingcap/community/governance/sig-governance.md

 # SIG Governance

 Special Interest Groups (SIGs) are persistent open groups that focus on a module of TiDB.
 SIGs must have open and transparent proceedings.
 The purpose of a SIG is to own and develop a module of TiDB.
 This document details on the governance guidelines of TiDB SIGs.
-It will be updated as needed to meet the current needs of the TiDB Cimmunity.
+It will be updated as needed to meet the current needs of the TiDB Community.

 ## Organizational Governance